Have you ever had a love affair with a store?

 Just buying one piece of jewelry or one item of clothing handmade instead of from a large company starts to shift the conversation.
 Plus, most handmade things are going to last longer and you won't see everyone else wearing them!

-She has a selection of my jewelry as well so you can try it on in person and find the perfect earrings to match your new dress!
+She also has a selection of my jewelry as well so you can try it on in person and find the perfect earrings to match your new dress!

 Happy handmade shopping babes!